 Prevent nipple soreness:

-- Keep your nipples clean and dry: Wash your breasts with warm water only.
+- Wash your nipples with warm water only.
 Do not use soaps that contain alcohol, because the alcohol can dry and irritate your nipples.
-Pat your nipples dry after each feeding.
 Do not use nursing pads that are lined with plastic.

-- Break your baby's suction gently: Break your baby's suction gently to help protect your nipple and areola.
+- Break your baby's suction gently.
+This will help protect your nipple and areola.
 Try placing your finger in the corner of your baby's mouth between his gums to break his suction.

-- Breastfeed your baby often: Breastfeeding your baby often can help prevent engorgement and sore nipples.
+- Breastfeed your baby often to help prevent engorgement and sore nipples.
 Watch and listen to your baby to learn when he wants to breastfeed.
 You may hear sucking, cooing, or sighing sounds.
 He may seem restless, and may suck on his hands and fingers.
 Breastfed infants feed 8 to 12 times each day.